 3.4 The School of Environmental Studies (for juniors and seniors who are accepted to attend SES through a separate application process) is not open to the types of transfers described in section 4.

 3.5 Magnet Schools use a separate enrollment process which is detailed in Procedure 502.3P, Attendance Priorities for Transfer Students – Magnet Schools.

-3.6.1 Transportation of intradistrict transfer students (except for students who are transferring from one school to another in District 196 for daycare reasons) is the responsibility of the student's parent or guardian, or of the adult student age 18 or older.
+3.6.1 Transportation of intradistrict transfer students (except as noted in sections 3.6.2 and 3.6.3) is the responsibility of the student's parent or guardian, or of the adult student age 18 or older.
 If requested by the parent, guardian or adult student (using Procedure 707.7.1P, Request to Ride Existing Buses for Intradistrict Transfer Students or 707.7.3P, Request to Ride Existing Buses for Intradistrict Transfer Students – Magnet Schools), an intradistrict transfer student may ride a District 196 school bus as long as the following conditions are present.
 If any of the following conditions change, permission to ride a school bus may be revoked.

 3.6.2 For students transferring from one school to another in District 196 for daycare reasons, transportation will be provided as outlined in Policy 707, Student Transportation (section 1.6, Transportation for Elementary School Students in Daycare) and Regulation 707.2AR, School Bus Safety.